lzh-mb-mod/RTSCamera/README.md

 ## Details

-- Press `L(letter)` to open menu of this mod when in a scene.
+- Press `L` to open menu of this mod when in a scene.
 You can adjust all the options of this mod in it.

   - You can close the menu by pressing `esc`, left clicking outside the menu or right clicking.